boriskriger/Publications/README.md

  Kriger, B. (2026).
 Cosmic megastructures as projections of Hopf fibration tori: Scale hierarchy, nesting, and preferred directions in the gravitating vacuum framework.
 IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.12331.60965

+ Kriger, B. (2026).
+Vacuum energy suppression by matter and the persistent spread in measurements of the gravitational constant.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.13140/RG.2.2.24914.52162